So you’ve decided you want to go to Disney World! That’s awesome! That’s amazing! That’s…. overwhelming.

 There are 29 resort options available on Disney property.
 5 value resorts, 5 moderate resorts, 8 deluxe resorts, and 11 resort villas.
 There are also campsite options.
 Not to mention offsite hotels and resorts.

 If you shop around for offsite hotels, keep in mind that you miss out on the perks of staying on Disney property.
-These perks include complimentary transportation from Orlando airport, early access to fastpass+ and dining reservations, and free transportation to the parks.
+These perks include complimentary transportation from Orlando airport, early access to the parks, and free transportation to the parks.

 Next, you will want to decide what type of tickets you will need for your trip.
 When buying tickets for your trip, you’ll have 4 different options.

 Base tickets are going to be your cheapest option.
 They will allow you into one park per day.
 Park Hopper tickets let you bounce from one park to another in a single day (Park hopping is allowed after 2pm, and you must visit your first park with reservation before you can head to the second park).
 If the resort you picked is walking distance to a park this might be a great option.
 Park Hopper Plus tickets let you hop from park to park, and also give you access to water parks, mini golf, and golf.

 You can find more in-depth information regarding your ticket optionshere.